 2-Year vs 5-Year Fixed: Which Should You Choose?

-Choose a 5-year fix if: You want payment certainty for longer.
-You’re risk-averse and don’t want to think about remortgaging for a while.
-You believe rates will stay elevated or increase further.
+Choose a 5-year fix if: You want payment certainty for longer, you’re risk-averse, or you believe rates will stay elevated.

 How to Get the Best Mortgage Rate

-• Improve your credit score — Pay all bills on time, reduce credit card balances below 30% of limits, and avoid applying for new credit in the 3–6 months before applying
+- Improve your credit score — Pay all bills on time, reduce credit card balances, avoid new credit applications 3–6 months before applying

-• Increase your deposit — Moving from 10% to 15% or 25% deposit can significantly drop the rate you’re offered
+- Increase your deposit — Moving from 10% to 25% deposit can significantly drop your rate

-• Use a whole-of-market broker — Brokers access deals unavailable direct to consumers and can advise on which lenders to target based on your profile
+- Use a whole-of-market broker — Brokers access deals unavailable direct to consumers

 Mortgage Rate Comparison FAQ